 Intelligently-controlled smart homes have been at the forefront of our futuristic vision of modern living for decades.
 There have been many different ideas about what an automated smart home might look like and many of us are still waiting for a future that looks like The Jetsons.
 Smart home technologies however have made some huge leaps and bounds in recent years with functionality and interconnectedness.
+Large tech companies including Google and Amazon are investing billions to lead the smart home race.

 But what makes a smart home?
 The basic premise is that different features and functions within the home need to be automated, scheduled and remotely controlled by the homeowner to provide both convenience and financial savings.
 Lighting, home entertainment systems, access control, home automation (garage doors and electric gates), security systems and much more can be controlled by your smart home setup, and at the heart of this setup is your smart hub device.